-One service user was assessed by SALT and the document in place was satisfactory.
+A number service user was assessed by SALT and the documents in place were satisfactory.
 A review of training records confirmed that staff had completed training in Dysphagia and in relation to how to respond to choking incidents.

 5.2.4 What systems are in place for staff recruitment and are they robust?